Peggy Ferro

 Margaret Frances "Peggy" Ferro (March 19, 1949 – November 4, 1998) was an American healthcare activist and nurse's aide.
-Her efforts led to laws requiring the use safety syringes in hospitals and other medical settings.
+Her efforts led to laws requiring the use of safety syringes in hospitals and other medical settings.

 Early life

 Ferro was born in Brooklyn, New York, and raised on Staten Island.

 Career

 Ferro worked in hospitals in San Francisco in the early 1980s, and fought to open an AIDS ward in one hospital.
 She was active in the Hospital and Institutional Workers Union.
 She was a nurse's aide in 1990, when she received a needlestick injury while clearing a table in an emergency room.
 She learned two months later that she was HIV-positive.
 She worked for changes in the law to require hospitals to use safety needles to prevent similar injuries in others.
-In a 1992 Congressional hearing, using the pseudonym "Jean Roe", because of the stigma associated with her HIV status.
+In a 1992 Congressional hearing she used the pseudonym "Jean Roe", because of the stigma associated with her HIV status.
 She cooperated in making two videos, The Real Jane Roe, about her experiences, and a training video for nurses about needle safety.

 Ferro started a support group for HIV-positive women.
-"Peggy wanted to make sure women with AIDS were not invisible," her partner told the Bay Area Reporter in 1998.
+"Peggy wanted to make sure women with AIDS were not invisible," her partner Cindy Chang told the Bay Area Reporter in 1998.

 The law she lobbied to create was passed in California shortly before her death, and went into effect in July 1999.
 At the federal level, the Needlestick Safety and Prevention Act became a national law in 2000.